Boluwat/alx-pre_course/README.md

-My first readme i have to update
+My first readme i have to updated